I know what you’re thinking.

 4. Just for Fun

-Shaking a soju bottle is simply about having fun and setting the mood for a drinking session.
+Shaking a soju bottle is all about having fun and setting the tone for a lively drinking session.

-Plus, when everyone else is shaking their bottle, it just feels right to join in!
+And when everyone around is shaking their bottle, it just feels natural to join in!

 Shaking soju bottles has evolved from practical origins to a fun ritual.